twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 - Additional rescoring logic to guarantee notes are rescored during the status stabilization period.

 **Sep 17, 2024**
-- Lower threshold for coalescing ratings with high post-selection-similarity.
+- Lower threshold for coalescing ratings with high post selection similarity.

 **Aug 12, 2024**
 - Add a 30min delay for notes that meet the CRH criteria ("NMRDueToStableCRHTime") to ensure they stably meet that criteria across multiple scoring runs before CRHing them